Types of Abuse

 - Cheating on you to intentionally hurt you and threatening to cheat again to suggest that they’re “better” than you.

-- Telling you that you’re lucky to be with them or that you’ll never find someone better.
+- Telling you that you’re lucky to be with them and that you’ll never find someone better.

-- You may be experiencing sexual abuse if your partner has or repeatedly does any of the following:
+- You might be experiencing sexual abuse if your partner has or repeatedly does any of the following:

-- Force you to dress in a sexual way you’re uncomfortable with.
+- Make you dress in a sexual way you’re uncomfortable with.

 - Insult you in sexual ways or call you explicit names.